ronnieholm/Playground/GoDDDSample/README.md

   any CreatedAt and ModifiedAt fields on entities and aggregate root.
 The EF context can even change track multiple aggregate roots.
-While with Go, we could make it work for a single aggregate with SaveProductChanges(), making it work acorss multiple aggregates without an ORM and MediatR tracker is non-trivial.
+While with Go, we could make it work for a single aggregate with SaveProductChanges(), making it work across multiple aggregates without an ORM and MediatR tracker is non-trivial.

 ## Conclusion

 Go isn't a good fit for a full DDD architecture.
-It's more well-suited for the traditional presentation, business logic, database three-layer architure.
+It's more well-suited for the traditional presentation, business logic, database three-layer architecture.